 Submission of application information includes assignment of primary and secondary research classification codes, which may be found at https://ebrap.org/eBRAP/public/Program.htm.
-Note that the codes have recently been revised.
 Applicants are strongly encouraged to review and confirm the codes prior to making their selection.